outpaddling/LPJS/README.md

 We're just getting started here, laying out the framework and prioritizing development phases.

-Development will move slowly as we're carefully deliberating the design and implementation of each new feature to ensure the highest possible code quality.
+Development will move slowly as we carefully deliberate the design and implementation of each new feature to ensure the highest possible code quality.

+The user interface may undergo significant changes as testing reveals oversights in design.

 We anticipate having a minimal working batch system in place sometime in 2022.
 Stay tuned...